santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

   Also, take a look at Extension: Remote - Containers

 - 28/1/22
-  webpage looks like something that can work! now, look in TODO for stuff to do
+  webpage looks like something that can work! now, look in TO DO for stuff to do

 - 31/1/22
   added a searchbar to duckduckgo, though no autocomplete.